BOSCH L-JETRONIC FUEL INJECTION IDLE ADJUSTMENT, DIAGNOSTIC AND TUNE UP PAGE for USA models of Alfa Romeo Spiders 1982-1989

 Like all cars with L-Jetronic our Alfas have one injector per cylinder.
 These four injectors all open and close at the same time when commanded to do so by the ECU.
 It's important to understand that the injectors do not really spray fuel, they are just valves that open and close.
 They have needle valves inside that plug a small hole when closed.
 They are opened by a tiny electromagnet in each injector that pulls the needle away from its hole enabling fuel to pass into the intake system.
 When they are open fuel sprays in as a result of fuel pressure, so it's really the pump and fuel pressure regulator that control how much fuel sprays in for a given amount of time when injectors are open.
 The ECU regulates how much fuel is sprayed in by controlling the amount of time the injectors are open.
 Your ECU assumes your car has the correct amount of fuel pressure.
 If you have more or less it will effect your ECU's calculations.
 The injectors are located in the intake runner at the cylinder head/intake junction.
 They each have a short black fuel line connecting them to the fuel rail and a grey colored Bosch electrical connector plugged into them.
 It's not possible to fully test your injectors with them on the car, although the tests that are possible are described here.

 * An injector can go bad in a number of ways.
-They can have external leaks, internal leaks, fail to open, or fail to close or be clogged with combustion debris.
+They can have external leaks, internal leaks, fail to open, fail to close or they can be clogged with combustion debris.
 Symptoms of a bad injector or injectors can include difficult or impossible cold or warm starting, irregular idle, lack of power, poor fuel economy, missing, high emissions and external fuel leakage.

 Most external leakage is caused by a failed "O" ring inside the injector.
 This ring seals the plastic part of the injector to the metal part and it is not replaceable.
 I have heard of people sealing these leaks by coating the outside of the injector with epoxy but I would just buy a new injector.
-It's a shame Bosch designed the injector so you can't get at this seal without destroying the injector.
+It's a shame Bosch designed the injector so you can't get to this seal without destroying the injector.

 It's important to check the injectors internal electrical coil.
 This is simple, just get out your trusty OHM meter, remove the injector's electrical connector and check the resistance between the injector's terminals.
 It should be 2-3 OHMs.
 If it's not you will have to buy a new injector because there is no way to replace the coil.